 There are a wide variety of causes for painful TMJ symptoms, but a misaligned dental bite is often the culprit.
-As you grind your teeth, this constant stress takes its toll, wearing away healthy natural tooth structure.
+As you grind or clench your teeth, this constant stress takes its toll, wearing away healthy natural tooth structure.
 Other symptoms to be aware of are:

 - Jaw pain

 - Headaches and migraines